 3 – Now, if you are looking to promote this product as an affiliate, you might also be attracted to their lucrative commission at 75%.
 However, when dug deeper, it appears that the sales conversion of this product isn’t that great after all.

 Gravity score is a good indicator that tells us whether something inside Clickbank is worth promoting or not.
 The higher the score, the better the profit earning.
 With DCS, the current gravity score only stands at 26.5 while more successful products have hit over 100.
 So clearly, this product isn’t a big money-making idea.

 With all the upselling tactics, I could see why that is the case.

 4 – When it comes to the training videos, the thing that I am not comfortable with is the fact that the player has limited control functions.
-The only thing it allows is to pause – you can’t play back or forward as wished so that’s a bit annoying.
+The only thing it allows us to pause – you can’t playback or forward as wished so that’s a bit annoying.

 As for community engagement, this is probably the most inactive membership site that I’ve ever seen.
 On its Facebook page, there are only 4 likes and 4 followers.
 No postings or discussion whatsoever.
 A reflect of its legitimacy?
 I am starting to guess so.